Alibaba-DAMO-DrugAI/Mol_PSI_AI/README.md

 If you find our work helpful in your research or work, please cite us.

-Molecular persistent spectral image (Mol-PSI) representation for machine learning models in drug design, under review at *Briefings in Bioinformatics*, 2021.
+Molecular persistent spectral image (Mol-PSI) representation for machine learning models in drug design, published at *Briefings in Bioinformatics*, 2021 year end.

+"Peiran Jiang, Ying Chi, Xiao-shuang Li, Xiang Liu, Xian-sheng Hua, Kelin Xia.
+Molecular persistent spectral image (Mol-PSI) representation for machine learning models in drug design. *Briefings in Bioinformatics*, 2021, 1-14. https://doi.org/10.1093/bib/bbab527 "

 ## Questions & Problems

 If you have any questions or problems, please feel free to open a new issue.
 We will fix the new issue ASAP.
 You can also email the maintainers and authors below.

-**Peiran Jiang, Ying Chi** (peiran@cmu.edu, xinyi.cy@alibaba-inc.com)
+**Peiran Jiang, Ying Chi** (peiran@cmu.edu, xinyi.cy@alibaba-inc.com / ying.chi@basenbyte.com)
+Ying Chi is now the Chief Technology Officer of company Base & Byte, with R&D orientation on AI assisted Biological Medicine Discovery.
+You can contact Base & Byte for technical supporting.